The Mark of Zorro chapter 24 At the hacienda of don Alejandro

 In the great living-room, Don Diego scarcely was missed.
 His father was frowning and twisting his mustache, for he would have had his son like other young men.
 In his youth, he was remembering, he never left such a company early in the evening.
 And once again he sighed and wished that the saints had given him a son with red blood in his veins.

-The caballeros were singing now, joining in the chorus of a popular love song, and their discordant voices filled the big room.
-Don Alejandro smiled as he listened, for it brought his own youth back to him.
+The caballeros were singing now, joining in the chorus of a popular love song, and their discordant voices filled the big room. smiled as he listened, for it brought his own youth back to him.

 They sprawled on chairs and benches on both sides of the long table, pounding it with their mugs as they sang, laughing boisterously now and then.